EpicPizza/AeriesGrades/README.md

 ## More about Script

 I made this extension in svelte so I can quickly develop the interface.
 It comes with its own disadvantages, as svelte apps weren't necessarily designed to run within other pages.
 So, I used a package that bundles the svelte app into one file.
 Then, insert.js will take the necessary js and html and place into the content script of the extension.
-Some limitations of the svelte app is that functions and stores such as $page and onMount are not available in this environment, as such, I added a start funciton which is started by the content script by clicking a hidden button.
+Some limitations of the svelte app is that functions and stores such as $page and onMount are not available in this environment, as such, I added a start function which is started by the content script by clicking a hidden button.

 ## Commands